mcy/1.8-Models/README.md

 ## About

 Handcrafted 1.8 block/item models (handcrafted := writting the json by hand).
+It's not *strictly* written by hand, since I write tools from time to time to do batch editing.
+Many of them can be found in the root directory.
-This project may potentially begin using https://github.com/MrCrayfish/ModelCreator once it's stable.
+They are unsupported.

-This project's goal is to replace as many of the single-cube/builtin-generated models in Minecraft as possible.
+This project's goal is to replace as many of the single-cube/builtin-generated models in Minecraft as possible, while using what I think is a pretty unique style.
+I like to avoid pixely stuff when I can, so a lot of my models make extensive use of rotation and other clever tricks to look "smooth".

 ## Installation